the-m3chanic/bi0s-stuff/writeups/tasks/isitnot/README.md

 However, what I failed to notice at first glance was that the further encryption was performed on the *2nd* argument (the one already in the program), and not my input.
 That was stored in `rsi`.
 <br><br>
-Now, we can see another function call inside the `strcmp` function:
+Now, we can see another function call inside the `strcmp` function: <br>

 ![screenshot](./screenshot_sec)
 <br>
 <br>

-Important detail to be observed here:
+Important detail to be observed here: <br>
 ![alt](./screenshot_imp)
 `al` contains *our input*, it stores it byte by byte.<br> `cl` contains the *2nd arg* passed to the `strcmp` function.